sidiousvic/phantom/README.md

 # 🔧 <a name="developers">Developers</a>

-Phantom is written in TypeScript and bundled using Webpack.
+Phantom is written and built using Typescript.

 ## Instructions